Terms & Conditions

 4.2 Every time you order Products from us, the Terms in force at the time of your E-Order or Order (as the context requires) will apply to the Contract between you and us.

-4.3 We reserve the right to amend any specification in respect of the Products and/or the Software (if applicable) (“Specification”) if required by any applicable statutory or regulatory requirements.
+4.3 We reserve the right to amend any specification in respect of the Products (if applicable) (“Specification”) if required by any applicable statutory or regulatory requirements.

 4.4 If we have to revise these Terms as they apply to your E-Order or Order (as the context requires), we will contact you to give you reasonable advance notice of the changes and let you know how to cancel the Contract if you are not happy with the changes.
 You may cancel either in respect of all the affected Products or just the Products you have yet to receive.
 If you opt to cancel, you will have to return any relevant Products you have already received and we will arrange a full refund of the price you have paid.